 — Matt Mahurin, photographer, illustrator and filmmaker (I Like Killing Flies)

-“Eric plays the perfect tour guide, neither telling you what to think nor leaving you without context, as you stare into the dreams and lives of a world long past.
+“Eric plays the perfect tour guide, never telling you what to think or leaving you without context as you stare into the dreams and lives of a world long past.
 It’s how photographic history was meant to be experienced.”